TiagoAraujoDev/find_player_two_api/README.md

 # Find Player Two API

-A web server to save and process all the features from FP2 application
+A web server to save and process all the data for FP2 client

 ## Getting started

+#### First step:

-To run the dev environment you'll need to set some environment variables on .env `use .env.example as a boilerplate`
+To run the dev environment you'll need to set some environment variables on `.env`.
+You can use `.env.example` as a boilerplate

-First step:
+#### Second step:

+Start the containers with the application and database.
+There's a `docker-compose.yml` that orchestry all the containers.
+So the command bellow will start all the containers detached `-d`.

 ```sh
 # check if you have docker and docker compose installed in your machine with: